 Thesis and non-thesis option students are required to complete 30 units of course work.
 Students may take a maximum of three courses at the 500 level, and no more than two courses in disciplines outside of Biology (with the exception of ENVS 604), and only with the prior approval of the student’s advisory committee or assigned adviser.
 A course taken for undergraduate credit at Towson University may not be repeated at the 500 level for graduate credit at Towson University.

 Molecular, Cellular and Microbiology

 OR Organismal Biology and Ecology

 - All course work must be approved by the student’s thesis advisory committee.
 Appropriate course work will be based on the student’s undergraduate background, area of research and career objectives.
 Students must select courses and focus their research efforts in one of two areas: Molecular, Cellular and Microbiology, or Organismal Biology and Ecology.

 - All students must complete and successfully defend a thesis before the degree is awarded.

-- Students will select course work with assistance and approval of an adviser from the Biology graduate faculty.
+- Non-thesis option students will select course work with assistance and approval of an adviser from the Biology graduate faculty.
 Course selections will be based on the student’s undergraduate background, purpose for pursuing the M.S. degree, and current or planned career.

-- Students will demonstrate an understanding of biological principles and communicates those principles in oral and written form.
+- Students will demonstrate an understanding of biological principles and communicate those principles in oral and written form.

 - Students will be able to read, understand and critically review scientific literature within a selected area of biology, including evaluation of experimental design.